 Clean processes and technology

 We have the privilege of being a research-based company, which essentially means that we design the manufacturing processes from scratch.
 In this process, our skilled chemists are working to prevent pollution and challenge conventional ways of thinking, for instance, by substituting chemicals to minimise the impact on the environment.
 We also apply the continuous improvements after having established an efficient manufacturing process.
 An example is the recovery of used solvents that leads to lower environmental impacts and saves costs.
 Over the years, we have refined our skills and technical capabilities to increase the recovery of organic solvents.
-Currently, we are recycling more than 56% of the nine most used solvents in our chemical production.
-This eliminates the need for approx. 1,600 tons of solvents that saves resources for external production and transportation.
+In 2018, we managed to recover 76% of the most used solvents.
+This eliminated the need to purchase approx. 5,600 tons of solvents and consequently saved additional resources for external production, transportation and waste management.

 Ambitious reduction target

 Climate change is one of the most significant environmental challenges to modern civilisation.
 Our long-term target includes a 30% reduction of our scope 1 and 2 emissions in 2026 compared to 2016.
 Our scope 3 emission target includes an absolute target based on recovery of solvents and process optimizations.
 Furthermore, we have a behaviour related scope 3 target.
 Through engagement with our most CO2 emitting suppliers we will motivate them to develop climate targets.
 Our long-term climate target is aligned with the principles in the Paris Agreement, UN Climate Change Conference of the Parties (COP-21).
 The target’s level of reduction (Scope 1 and 2) corresponds to the reduction that is required by all nations to keep the global warming below two degrees in 2100.